aimms/documentation/webui/table-widget.rst

   * add `aggregators (Totals) <widget-options.html#totals>`_
   * customize the table by drag-and-drop of the indices (`Pivot <widget-options.html#pivot>`_),
   * specifying reverse links on the ‘Store focus’ tab of the widget’s option editor.
-    When a cell has the focus in the table, the element parameter(s) that you specify here will be filled accordingly, opening up various opportunities for interaction between the widgets.
+    When a cell has the focus in the table, the element parameter(s) that you specify here will be filled accordingly.
+Such element parameters may be used at the same time by other widgets, which will update automatically.
+	Hence, the ‘Store focus’ functionality opens up various possibilities for interaction between the widgets.
   *

 * Save the table data to a .csv file by using the `Download Table Data <#download-table-data>`_ functionality, see below.